 6. Adding Extra Radii to Edges and Corners

-The radius of the edges and corners is another factor that designers consider in the injection molding mold design.
+The radius of the edges and corners is another factor that designers consider in the injection mold design.
 Using sharp edges and corners could lead to a buildup of stress at such junctions.
 However, with the addition of ample radii, the designers eliminate the concentration of stress.
 It also enables the resin materials to flow better.
 Doing this also improves the parts’ strength and manufacturing ease.

 Undercuts are cavities or projections included in the injection mold design of various plastic parts.
 Designers usually include them in parts intended for assembly to a larger contraption.
 However, these cavities or projections tend to hinder the ejection of parts from molds.
 Also, their addition raises the cost and complexity of the injection mold design and manufacture.
-Hence, in parts where they seem unavoidable, a better option is to place the part’s features in a perpendicular direction to the draw line.
+Hence, in parts where they seem unavoidable, a better option is to place the part’s features in a perpendicular direction to the drawn line.

 Can you perform your injection molding design for manufacturing and do not have time?
 Or do you not even have any idea of how to handle the process?
 RapidDirect is here to help.